Louise Bungard Counselling | Walk &Talk | Face to Face | Zoom | Phone | Email |

 It is also a great option if you find you have difficulty leaving the house for any reason (mobility, childcare, fears) it is a really good way of getting help.
 Also great to fit into a busy day, no need to spend time travelling.

-For more information visit my website as well: www.louisebcounselling.com
+For more information visit my website: www.louisebcounselling.com

 Would you like to feel better about yourself and your life?